jamilll999/Solid_Color_PNG_Generators/README.md

 *The client has granted permission to release this code as open source (MIT License).*

+## Disclaimer ⚠️⚠️⚠️:
+This tool is intended for educational and non-malicious purposes only.
+Please do not use it to generate excessively large image files for denial-of-service or other abusive scenarios.

+**Please use responsibly.
+You are solely accountable for any consequences arising from misuse.**

 ## ❤️ Features

 - Generate solid color PNGs with customizable width, height, num. of PNGs, and random color